Shmedy/Shmedy.github.io/README.md

 # Shmedy.github.io
-Junayed is a hater and the pistons are winning the championship
+Hi my name is Wesley Chan and my social security number is 938873830